6A/nucleus/README.md

 }
 ```

 You have a query opened from two places at the same time?
 No problem, queries are sync everywhere.
+See [Tests](Nucleus.Tests) for more information.